-The Berta Maggiore and the Berta Minore are two species of seabirds nesting on some islands of the Mediterranean, and among these the islands Tremiti, where they are locally called Diomedee.
+The Scopoli’s shearwater and the Yelkouan shearwater are two species of seabirds nesting on some islands of the Mediterranean, and among these the islands Tremiti, where they are locally called Diomedee.
 The dune and rear dune habitats of the Coastal Dunes Park and the native vegetation of the Gargano National Park.

 This species is exclusive to the Mediterranean and even during migratory movements it never crosses the Strait of Gibraltar.
 It nests on coastal cliffs and islands.
 About 100-150 couples have been registered in the islands of San Domino and San Nicola (Tremiti Islands).
 Period of presence on the islands: November - July.
 Nesting: March - end June.